Best mazes in the UK: Try not to get lost in these winding outdoor puzzles

-From the Peace Maze in rural County Down to a farm estate in Cornwall, children love the adventure of a maze.
-Here is our pick of some of the best mazes in the UK.
+From the Castlewell Peace Maze in County Down to a farm estate in Cornwall, the whole family will love the adventure of a maze.
+Here's our pick of some of the best mazes in the UK.

 The Amazing Cornish Maize Maze, Cornwall